mathigatti/markdown2html/README.md

-# Instructions to build a simple website using markdown
+# Instructions to build a simple and pretty website using markdown

 1. Start writing and saving your markdown in a collaborative space like [pad.riseup.net](https://pad.riseup.net)